alxsdhm/alxsdhm/README.md

-### hi there!
+### hi!

-i'm alexis. librarian by day. only interested in tech as a means of serving people. also: police & prison abolitionist/crafter/keyboard nerd/other hobbies as assigned. interested in making good things better and building things great. [@alxsdhm](https://twitter.com/alxsdhm) on twitter, do @ me.
+i'm alexis. by day: librarian/technologist/other duties as assigned.
+24/7: abolitionist, ruthless critic of all that exists. time permitting: fiber crafter, occasional keyboard builder. [@alxsdhm](https://twitter.com/alxsdhm) on twitter, do @ me.